dcernst/dcernst.github.io/teaching/mat320s17/journal.md

 ## Week 8 ##

 <ul class="fa-ul">
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Monday, March 6:</b> David Deville was there today to fill in for me.
-My understand is that BF, GC, AF, JN2, QC, and SG presented Exercise 4.6, Exercise 4.7, Exercise 4.9, Theorem 4.10, Problem 4.11, and Theorem 4.12, respectively.</li>
+My understand is that RF, GC, AF, JN2, QC, and SG presented Exercise 4.6, Exercise 4.7, Exercise 4.9, Theorem 4.10, Problem 4.11, and Theorem 4.12, respectively.</li>
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Wednesday, March 8:</b> Today JH, JQ, and AV presented Theorems 4.14, 4.15, and 4.16, respectively.
 Problem 4.17 was discussed as a class.</li>
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Friday, March 10:</b> After checking in and summarizing a few things that were discussed while I was out for almost two weeks, we had CK and AT presented Lemma 4.19 and Theorem 4.20.</li>
 </ul>